Emmanuel-Nti/Data-Analysis-Portfolio/docs/index.md

      height="500">
  </p>

-#### General Findings
+#### 📊 General Findings
-- The total number of customers who live near the gym is 5 times more than customers who live far away.
-More than 50% of customers who do not stay closer to the gym churn while less than half of those who live closer to the gym churn.
+- The total number of customers living near the gym is 5× higher than those living far away. >50% of distant customers churn, compared to <50% of nearby customers.
-- More than half of the customers are employees of a partner company.
-About 50% of non-partner customers churn.
-Only about 20% of customers from partner companies churn.
+- More than 50% of customers are employees of partner companies. ~50% of non-partner customers churn vs. ~20% of partner-company customers.
-- Customers who joined the gym without promo friends are more than those who joined via promo friends.
-However, customers who join the gym via promo friends are less likely to churn than those who join without a promo friend.
+- More customers join without promo friends, but those who join via promo friends churn significantly less.
-- Share of customers who signed a 1-month contract is more than those who signed 6 and 12 months contracts.
-No customer signed a three-month contract.
-More than 70% of customers who sign a 1-month contract churn. less than 5% of customers who sign 12 months contract churn.
+- Most customers sign 1-month contracts. >70% of 1-month contract customers churn, while <5% of 12-month contract customers churn.
+No customers choose 3-month contracts.
-- Younger people are more likely to churn than older people.
+- Younger customers churn more than older customers.
-- Old customers are less likely to churn than new customers.
+- Longer-tenured customers churn less than new customers.
-- There are optimally 5 clusters of customers.
+- There are 5 optimal customer clusters.
-- Churn rates differ among clusters.
-Clusters 3 and 4 are more prone to leaving, and clusters 1 and 2 are more loyal.
+- Clusters 3 and 4 have the highest churn risk, while Clusters 1 and 2 show stronger loyalty.
-- Overall, the churn rate is about 27%.
+- Overall churn rate is about 27%.
-- About 95% of churners are captured in the top 40% of the customers.
+- About 95% of churners fall within the top 40% high-risk customers.

-#### Recommendations
+#### 🎯 Recommendations
-- Optimally minimize customer churn with a promotion package targeting the top 40% of customers; this can boost customer retention up to about 95%.
+- Focus retention campaigns on the top 40% of high-risk customers, potentially retaining up to 95% of churners.
-- Encourage customers to sign 12 monthly contracts to reduce churn rate.
+- Promote and incentivize 12-month contracts to reduce churn among short-term members.
-- Pay much attention to customers in Clusters 3 and 4 as they are more prone to leaving.
+- Provide proactive engagement and personalized offers for Clusters 3 and 4.
-- Introduce loyalty programs.
+- Introduce structured loyalty programs, including rewards and referral incentives.
+- Develop initiatives targeting younger customers, such as flexible plans or youth-focused promotions.
+- Strengthen or expand partner company relationships to increase the base of low-churn customers.
+- Encourage friend-referral or promo-friend campaigns to reduce churn among new members.

 #### Software and Tools
 ![](https://img.shields.io/badge/Python-Pandas-informational?style=flat&color=2bbc8a)